thanapoom21/portfolio-nextjs/_posts/data-structure-and-algorithm.md

 ---
 title: 'DSA'
-excerpt: 'In an early stage of being a software engineer, DSA or data structure & algorithm is one of the most important concepts to study.
+excerpt: 'In an early stage of being a software engineer, DSA or data structure & algorithm are some of the most important concepts to study.
 If you understand the fundamentals, you can dive deeper into the field without hesitation.'
 coverImage: '/assets/blog/dsa/cover.png'
 date: '2021-01-30T11:45:01.322Z'
 author: